hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 Equation (2) was combined with Equation (1) and solutions carried out for each kind and size of pipe.
 These were used to construct large-scale logarithmic plots from which the values of (h<sub>f</sub>) shown in Section IIIB, Tables 1–31 incl., were obtained.

-### Tables of Friction Loss for Water, Explanation
+### Tables of Frictional Losses for Water, Explanation

 Frictional resistances for water flowing in new, clean steel pipe (Schedule 40)* or in asphalt-dipped